 Bachelor of Arts

-Dartmouth AB candidates who major in engineering sciences learn to synthesize concepts from many fields and also have the opportunity to specialize in a chosen area.
+Dartmouth Bachelor of Arts (AB) candidates who major in engineering sciences learn to synthesize concepts from many fields and also have the opportunity to specialize in a chosen area.
 They can join multidisciplinary research teams and collaborate with faculty and graduate students.
-AB candidates who also plan to pursue the BE and are interested in specific engineering fields can use a variety of sample programs as models when designing their individual programs.
-Students can also choose to complement a major in another discipline with a minor in Engineering Sciences.
+Most AB candidates also pursue the Bachelor of Engineering (BE), a professional degree program accredited by the Engineering Accreditation Commission of ABET requiring an additional nine courses beyond the AB.
+BE students interested in specific engineering fields can use a variety of sample programs as models when designing their individual programs.
+Students can also choose to complement a major in another discipline with a minor in engineering sciences.

 • Biomedical Engineering Sciences